Stay stylish with these 35 Nordstrom gifts for everyone on your list

 Charlotte Tilbury Starry Eyes to Hypnotize Eyeshadow Palette ($70; nordstrom.com)

-This limited-edition eyeshadow palette from celebrity makeup artist Charlotte Tilbury is complete with 12 shades of sparkly, beautiful colors.
+This limited-edition eyeshadow palette from celebrity makeup artist Charlotte Tilbury offers 12 shades of sparkly, beautiful colors.

 _______________________________________________________________________________